Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_azure_eventhubs/getting_started_with_snowpipe_streaming_azure_eventhubs.md

 At this point, the Snowflake setup is complete.

 <!---------------------------->
-## Configure Kafka connector for Snowpipe Streaming
+## Configure the Kafka connector for Snowpipe Streaming
 Duration: 10

+#### 1. Collect parameters for the Kafka connector

-#### 1. Run the following commands to collect various connection parameters for the Kafka connector
+Run the following commands to collect various connection parameters for the Kafka connector.

 ```commandline
 cd $HOME
 outf=/tmp/params